What Is rape?

 They’ll collect these samples in a rape kit and send the kit to a laboratory for review.
 Authorities will retain the documentation for a state-specified period in case you want to report the incident.

 You don’t have to report the rape to receive a medical exam, nor do you have to decide right away whether to report the rape.
+Although depending on your state’s laws, there may be a mandatory reporting policy such as for minors or other vulnerable groups.

 If appropriate, the medical professional examining you will offer emergency contraception and preventive treatment for sexually transmitted infections (STIs).